lukso-network/LIPs/LSPs/LSP-9-Vault.md

 function pendingOwner() external view returns (address);
 ```

-Return the `address` that ownership of the contract is being transferred to.
+Return the `address` of the pending owner, of a ownership transfer, that was initiated with `transferOwnership(address)`.
+MUST be `0x0000000000000000000000000000000000000000` if no ownership transfer is in progress.

-MUST be set when transferring ownership of the contract to a new `address`.
+MUST be set when transferring ownership of the contract via `transferOwnership(address)` to a new `address`.

 SHOULD be cleared once the [`pendingOwner`](#pendingowner) has claim ownership of the contract.